What is Structural Engineering?

 Doctor of Philosophy

-A complete discussion of all university requirements is found in the current Texas A&M University Graduate Catalog.
+A complete discussion of all university requirements can be found in the current Texas A&M University Graduate Catalog.
 For example, university requirements include a preliminary examination, a final examination and submission of a dissertation to the university.